cass-community/cass-community.github.io/_software/librom.md

 # PACKAGING INFORMATION
 #   This information is used to connect your product with its E4S and Spack packages, if available.
 It is only
 #   needed under certain conditions:
-#   e4s_product:    (string) Needed if the E4S name for your product is different than your preferred `name` of the product.
-#                   If your product is not in E4S, uncomment and set the value to `nil`
+#   e4s_product:    (string) If your product is not in E4S, leave empty or comment out the key
-#   spack_name:     (string) Needed if the Spack package name differs from the `e4s_product` name.
-#                   If your product does not have a Spack package, uncomment and set the value to `nil`
+#   spack_name:     (string) If your product does not have a Spack package, leave empty or comment out the key
 #
 e4s_product:
 spack_name: librom
 #
 # ADDITIONAL PRODUCT INFORMATION